oleobal/dd-dicetron/readme.md

    - `DD_DICE_PATH` to the dd-dice executable
    - `DD_DISCORD_API_TOKEN` to your API key
  - `./dicetron` runs the program
- - that file is the only source
+ - the rest of the source is in `lib/`

 ## Production usage